-In execution, the film plays like an extended episode of a primetime network soap opera, complete with stiff acting, one-dimensional supporting players, double-crosses and evil twins.
-It could have been a “2-hour season finale of Melrose Place!”
-The soap analogy isn’t farfetched — both leads have plenty of daytime television credits to their name.
-But credit where it’s due.
-Sheffer isn’t terrible; he’s a good “bad” actor.
-He’s just solid enough to carry the film and keep viewers invested in how it’ll end.
+In execution, the film plays like an extended episode of a prime-time network soap opera, complete with stiff acting, one-dimensional supporting players, double-crosses and evil twins.
+This could’ve been a “2-hour season finale of Melrose Place!”

+And the soap analogy isn’t farfetched — both leads have plenty of daytime television credits to their name.
+But credit where it’s due; Sheffer isn’t terrible – he’s a good “bad” actor—just solid enough to carry such a film and keep viewers invested in how it’ll end.

 Costas Mandylor plays a dual role as both the main villain and (SPOILER ALERT!) his twin brother.
-Of all the actors in Double Take I would’ve bet Mandylor would be the one to go on to a lucrative career.
-He has a good, timeless look, and he’s able to play a hero or villain with acting chops about on par with his costars.
-A quick scan of his credits reveals a wealth of projects, most prominently playing the character of Mark Hoffman in the Saw horror film series.
+Of all the actors in Double Take, I would’ve bet Mandylor would be the one to go on to a lucrative career.
+He has a good, timeless look, and he’s able to play a hero or villain with acting chops on par with his costars.
+A quick scan of his credits reveals a wealth of projects, most prominently playing the character of Mark Hoffman in the Saw horror series.

 Part of the fun is watching director Mark L. Lester shoehorn in the romantic triangle between Sheffer’s McEwen, Bako’s Capelli and McEwen’s soon-to-be ex-wife, Peggy (Torri Higginson, Stargate Atlantis, NCIS).
-Why does Peggy want to screw loser McEwen in the middle of the film after it’s clear she’s moved on?
+Why does Peggy want to screw loser McEwen in the middle of the film, after it’s clear she’s moved on?
 And if McKwen wants his wife back so bad, why does he (out of nowhere!) bang Capelli?

 It’s all part of the fun, of course.
-Director Lester and screenwriting duo Ed and Ralph Rugoff know what they’re selling, and you don’t release a movie like this without bringing the latenight cable goods, even with no rhyme or reason for the “romance” to exist.
+Director Lester and screenwriting duo Ed and Ralph Rugoff know what they’re selling, and you don’t release a movie like this without bringing the late-night cable goods, even with no rhyme or reason for the “romance” to exist.

 A quick look at American World Pictures, which produced the film, shows that it’s owned by director Lester.
 In business since 1993, the website (which sports an outdated 2007 copyright footer as of this writing) appears to have ceased updating sometime in 2015.
 (Its corresponding Facebook page was last updated in 2011).
-A scan of other American World films looks like what you’d expect…a slew of direct-to-video schlock, all of which looks fun!
+A scan of other American World films looks like what you’d expect—a slew of direct-to-video schlock, all of which looks fun!

-Lester, a prolific cult film director, previously helmed ’80s favorites such as Firestarter (1984), Commando (1985) and Armed & Dangerous (1986).
+Lester, a prolific cult film director, previously helmed some of my ’80s favorites, such as Firestarter (1984), Commando (1985) and Armed & Dangerous (1986).

 The funniest quote in the movie comes when Sheffer tries explaining to his neighbor buddy that Bako’s Capelli might not be who she seems: